mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

     }
     ```

-    Using this function, we can write our server like this:
+    Which we can then use in our server like this:

     ```go